Handling errors in Durable Functions (Azure Functions)

 Custom retry handlers

 When using the .NET or Java, you also have the option to implement retry handlers in code.
-This is useful when declarative retry policies are not expressive enough.
+This is useful when declarative retry policies aren't expressive enough.
 For languages that don't support custom retry handlers, you still have the option of implementing retry policies using loops, exception handling, and timers for injecting delays between retries.

 RetryOptions retryOptions = new RetryOptions(